usedhondacivic/ECE-4760-POV-Display/index.md

 ![Three examples of the POV Display running](./assets/images/POV_banner.png)

-Project Introduction (*One sentence "sound bite" that describes your project.
-A summary of what you did and why.*)

 # Project Introduction

 We built a persistance of vision display which can create any image with a rotating strip of LEDs.